sweirich/haskelltester/README.md

 ```

 3. Give the stubbed versions of the source files to students, but keep your
    tests private.
-When they submit, compile the stubbed versions using your
+When they submit, compile their versions using your
-   `TestMain`.
+   `test/Main`.

 ## Setting up assignments in gradescope